Ahmeds2000x/WatsonVR/README.md

 # WatsonVR
-Watson Visual Recognition and Text to Speech Android Application Saeed Alsaadi and I.
+Watson Visual Recognition and Text to Speech Android Application.
+Credit: Saeed Alsaadi and I.